cultural-impact-of-warfare

 Legacy and Historical Assessment

 Modern scholars of medieval warfare, such as David Ayalon and Robert Irwin, have emphasized the sophistication of Mamluk statecraft.
-Ayalon's research on the Mamluk military society highlighted the role of the Barid in maintaining control over the far-flung territories.
-More recent studies have shown that the Mamluks employed spies who could read and write in multiple languages, including Latin and Mongolian, giving them access to the internal communications of the Crusaders and Mongols.
-This allowed them to anticipate enemy plans with remarkable accuracy.
-The sultanate's fall to the Ottomans in 1517 was less a failure of intelligence than a shift in military technology and resources: the Ottomans had gunpowder and a larger population base, eventually overwhelming even the most sophisticated spy network.
+Ayalon's research on the Mamluk military society highlighted the role of the Barid in maintaining control over the far-flung territories of the sultanate, emphasizing that the Mamluks understood that information was as important as cavalry in holding their empire together.
+More recent studies, particularly by scholars like Reuven Amitai and Anne Broadbridge, have shown that the Mamluks employed spies who could read and write in multiple languages, including Latin, French, Mongolian, and Persian, giving them access to the internal communications of the Crusaders, Mongols, and other rivals.
+This multilingual capability allowed them to anticipate enemy plans with remarkable accuracy and to respond to threats before they materialized.
+The sultanate's fall to the Ottomans in 1517 was less a failure of intelligence than a shift in military technology and resources: the Ottomans had overwhelming gunpowder artillery, a larger population base, and a more unified command structure, eventually overwhelming even the most sophisticated spy network.
+The Mamluks knew the Ottomans were coming—they had excellent intelligence about Ottoman preparations—but knowing and stopping were two different things when facing an enemy with vastly superior firepower and resources.

 Sources for further reading: